Falcon Creek Middle School

 e.
 When a student is dismissed or resigns, he or she is no longer a member and may not be reconsidered for membership in the National Junior Honor Society.

 Article VI: Officers

-Section 1: The officers of the chapter shall be president, vice president, and secretary.
-The president must be an 8th grader, the vice president can be a 7th or 8th grader, and the secretary must be a 7th grader.
+Section 1: The officers of the chapter shall be president, vice president, secretary, and historian.
+The president must be an 8th grader, the vice president can be a 7th or 8th grader, and the secretary and historian must be a 7th grader.

 Section 2: Interested members will submit their name by a specified date.
 They will then have their speeches ready to give to all members of NJHS at the next meeting.